byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![deco](./vivariumGeorgeTownGallery/VivariumDouble/vivariumDouble03Web.JPG)

-**Vivarium LifeStyle** - The decor was handcrafted from natural bamboo, wood, coconut and rattan.
+**Vivarium LifeStyle** - Bringing the unique human touch and spirit back from the generic manufactured sea of junk made available by the faceless factory market place.
+Functional Eco-decor was handcrafted from natural bamboo, wood, coconut and rattan.
 Handmade textiles of organic cotton, silk and hemp decorated the walls.

 ![Patio Living](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomYogaweb.jpg)